 The Hatch Waxman Act facilitates production of generic drugs by reducing the amount of FDA requirements.
 After a manufacturer of a generic drug files an Abbreviated New Drug Application (ANDA), the requirements to manufacture generic drugs do not require pre-clinical testing and clinical testing to demonstrate efficacy.
 Instead, generic drug companies are required to prove that their product is a bio-equivalent to the innovator drug.

-The Hatch Waxman Act requires the FDA to publish the Approved Drug Products with Therapeutic Equivalence Evaluations, or more commonly known as the Orange Book.
+The Hatch Waxman Act also requires the FDA to publish the Approved Drug Products with Therapeutic Equivalence Evaluations, or more commonly known as the Orange Book.
 The Orange Book is a collection of drugs approved by the FDA and deemed as safe and effective.

 Issues that arise after a patent’s issuance.